Escape the trap of self-editing and self-censorship in covert stuttering

 I remember how agonizing this used to be, constantly pretending and hiding, living in the fear of stuttering.
 But even though I tried so hard, it was just impossible to not stutter.
 I mean, trying so hard not to do something actually has the opposite effect.
 The mental stress of putting up my guard only created physical tension, impeding the natural flow of my speech.

-Here are 3 reasons why we're doing all. the. things. to not stutter:
+Here are 3 questions why you're doing all. the. things. to not stutter:

 This fear of negative judgment is a real and significant driver to being covert about stuttering.
 If you've experienced ridicule or exclusion, real or imagined, It makes sense that this would create a deep seated fear that others will view you in a negative way.